kelvinagyareyeboah/NFTMarket-GH/README.md

 sts.**

-## Features

-- **ERC-721 NFT Minting** — Mint unique, standards-compliant tokens from any artwork
-- **IPFS Decentralized Storage** — Assets stored off-chain, permanently and censorship-resistant
+## Feazed Storage** — Assets stored off-chain, permanently and censorship-resistant
 - **Ownership History** — Full provenance tracking on the Ethereum Rinkeby testnet
 - **React Frontend** — Clean, responsive UI for browsing, minting, and trading
 - **Web3 Integration** — Connect your wallet and interact with the blockchain seamlessly